 await request "https://x.io/?q=#{body.hash}", defer(err, res, body)

 Already, this code is much cleaner.
-There’s only one call to cb
+There’s only one call to cb; the code doesn’t

 veer off the page to the right; adding conditionals and iteration would be straightforward.